We live in digital times and regulating for privacy is essential. Trust and innovation are the pillars of a better and more prosperous society.

 - Stefano Fratta, Legal Director Consumer Big Data, Telefónica

-The tech expert debate will bring together the relevant MEPs, LIBE, JURI, IMCO and ITRE policy advisors from the political groups and committee secretariats, as well as Council, European Commission and perm reps players.
-Some relevant industry representatives will participate as well, in order to have all three dimensions of the topic in the room.
+The tech expert debate brought together the relevant MEPs, LIBE, JURI, IMCO and ITRE policy advisors from the political groups and committee secretariats, as well as Council, European Commission and perm reps players.
+Some relevant industry representatives participated as well, in order to have all three dimensions of the topic in the room.

 More information regarding the first workshop is available at this LINK.